OldManLink/truetest/README.md

 ![EmptyBoard](https://github.com/OldManLink/truetest/blob/master/docs/00_EmptyBoard.png)

 The board dimensions can be altered by editing `ui/src/App.js` line 12, see the `rows` and `cols` parameters.
+Currently supported dimensions are 5x5 and 10x10.

 Click on any board square to fetch a list of possible tours from that square.
 The list will look like this: